UBC-SBME/Coding-Bootcamp/LESSON2/1. Tool Installation/README.md

 [This link will take you to the git download page, no matter what OS there are steps on how to install git](https://git-scm.com/downloads)

 Windows users: Just click on the windows link on the page from the link above and it should start a download.
 Run the file it downloads.
-Windows users also have to download git for windows, found [here!](https://gitforwindows.org/)

 ## CREATE A GitHub account